pingcap/talent-plan/rust/projects/networking/project.md

 Thank about your manual testing workflow.
 Now that there are two executables to deal with, you'll need a way to run them both at the same time.
-If you are like many, you will use two terminals, running `cargo run --bin kvs-client` in one, where it runs until you press CTRL-D`, and `cargo run --bin kvs-client` in the other.
+If you are like many, you will use two terminals, running `cargo run --bin kvs-client` in one, where it runs until you press CTRL-D, and `cargo run --bin kvs-client` in the other.

 This is a good opportunity to use the logging macros for debugging.
 Go ahead and